Wolf tattoos are one of the most popular tattoo designs and can be drawn in any tattoo style.

 Little Red Riding Hood is one of the most famous fables in history.

-In Little Red Riding Hood, the Wolf symbolizes sexual corruption.
+In Little Red Riding Hood, the Wolf symbolizes lustful duplicity.

 Red gets herself into trouble when a wolf convinces her to stray from the path to her grandma’s house.

-While Red is distracted picking flowers, the wolf kills Red’s grandmother and lays in wait for Red to come by.
+While Red is distracted picking flowers, the wolf finishes Red’s grandmother and lays in wait for Red to come by.

 In one of the original telling of the tale, the wolf prepares Red’s grandmother as a meal.